PlayFab/thundernetes/docs/quickstart.md

 #### Lifecycle of a game server

 The game server will remain in Active state as long as the game server process is running.
 Once the game server process exits, the game server pod will be deleted and a new one will be created in its place.
-If it crashes for more than `crashesToMarkUnhealthy` times (specified in the GameServerBuild spec), then no more operations will be performed on the GameServerBuild.
+For more information on the GameServer lifecycle, please check [here](gameserverlifecycle.md).

 ### Openarena